§

 Colleges, Universities, and Schools

-Cal Alumni Association (UC Berkeley), The Dalton School, Berkeley Preparatory School, National University of Singapore, Harvey Mudd College, Nanyang Technological University, University of Technology – Sydney, the Institute of American Indian Arts, Reed College, the University of Exeter (UK), the University of Virginia Engagement Community, and Williams CollegeFor Profit Companies
+Cal Alumni Association (UC Berkeley), The Dalton School, Berkeley Preparatory School, National University of Singapore, Harvey Mudd College, Nanyang Technological University, University of Technology – Sydney, The University of Waterloo, the Institute of American Indian Arts, Reed College, Penn State University, the University of Maryland (Smith School of Business), the University of Exeter (UK), the University of Virginia Engagement Community, and Williams CollegeFor Profit Companies

-DeepDyve.com, Collegiate Insurance Resources, WhippleHill Communications, Cap & CompassOther Organizations
+McKinsey, DeepDyve.com, Collegiate Insurance Resources, WhippleHill Communications, Cap & Compass.
+I am a permanent advisor to SwitchboardHQ.com.Other Organizations

-The Association Française des Fundraisers (France), the Rhodes Trust (UK), Students on Ice (Canada), USA Baseball, Alumni Professionals of Texas, PCUAD, and ADAPE Australasia (Australia)Invited expert for Canada's Department of Foreign Affairs & International Trade, Illuminate Consulting Group, the European Association for International Education, and CASE (Europe, North America, and Asia-Pacific).
+The Association Française des Fundraisers (France), the Rhodes Trust (UK), USA Baseball, Alumni Professionals of Texas, PCUAD, JCamp180, Northeast Alumni Relations (NEAR), Independent College Advancement Associates (ICAA) and Educate Plus (formerly ADAPE - Australia and New Zealand)Invited expert for Canada's Department of Foreign Affairs & International Trade, Illuminate Consulting Group, Global Network Solutions, the European Association for International Education, and CASE (Europe, North America, and Asia-Pacific).

-Some numbers: As of September 2012 Alumni Futures has hosted approximately 385 articles and more than 800 comments.
-1,900 Twitter users follow @alumnifutures, and 528 fans have "Liked" Alumni Futures on Facebook.
+Some numbers: As of Summer 2015 Alumni Futures has hosted approximately 410 articles and more than 900 reader comments.
+2,490 Twitter users follow @alumnifutures, and 689 fans have "Liked" Alumni Futures on Facebook.

-Some trivia about me: I love baseball, air travel, and marine traffic, and I live in Pittsburgh, Pennsylvania with my wife, my daughter and our two dogs.
+Some trivia about me: I love baseball, air travel, literature, history and ships, and I live in Pittsburgh, Pennsylvania.